lballabio/quantlib-old/QuantLib-SWIG/MzScheme/README.txt

-The C++ wrappers for the QuantLib-MzScheme extension module are created by means of SWIG (Simplified Wrapper and Interface Generator) available from <http://www.swig.org/>.
-Features used in the QuantLib-MzScheme interface files require version 2.0 or later of MzScheme; version 1.3.27 of SWIG is recommended.
+The C++ wrappers for the QuantLib-MzScheme extension module are created by means of SWIG (Simplified Wrapper and Interface Generator) available from <http://www.swig.org/>; SWIG version 1.3.29 is needed.
+Features used in the QuantLib-MzScheme interface files require version 2.0 or later of MzScheme.

 The wrappers are generated on all supported platforms by issuing the command
     mzscheme -r setup.scm wrap